How To Change Your Life

 - Once you understand how your identity is formed know or at least feel you can change who you are with work.

-- Identity what you want to change and make a list, and decide what you want to replace it with.
+- Identify with you want to change and make a list, and decide what you want to replace it with.

 - Distance yourself from the people who reinforce the current behavior you wish to change, whether that is family or friends.

 - Hang around people who model the behavior you like and ask questions about how they handle particular situations and do the same or similar.
-(I remember growing up as a kid and there was a negative stereotype put on kids by other kids if a kid did something like another kid did, and even family members do it.
+(I remember growing up as a kid that many kids didn’t like if you did something the same way as they did.
+They wanted to stand out in the crowd and claim some certain thing or behavior for themselves, and even family members did the same thing.
 In competitive societies many of us are taught to want to hold on to the better things for ourselves and discourage others from doing the same thing.
 We must ignore this.
 Find out how people achieve behavior and actions that you like.
 Talk to as many people as you can and incorporate what they do into your own life.)

 We Can Change!